whustedt/calendarium/README.md

 - **Batch Import**
   - **POST** `/batch-import`
   - Imports a batch of entries from a JSON file. *Note: This endpoint now also processes quotes.*

-- **Update Serial Entries** (DEPRECATED)
-  - **POST** `/update-serial-entries`
-  - **DEPRECATED**: This endpoint is no longer necessary with the display_date feature.
-  - Previously rolled entries in annually repeating categories forward when their date had passed.
-  - Kept for backwards compatibility but no longer scheduled to run automatically.

 - **Purge Old Entries**
   - **POST** `/purge-old-entries`